-19. The Regulator is responsible for identifying and managing risks to the health and safety of people and the environment associated with the use of gene technology.
-However, dealings conducted under a licence issued by the Regulator may also be subject to regulation by other Australian government agencies that regulate GMOs or GM products.

-20. FSANZ is responsible for human food safety assessment and food labelling, including GM food.
+- 19. The Regulator is responsible for identifying and managing risks to the health and safety of people and the environment associated with the use of gene technology.
+However, dealings conducted under a licence issued by the Regulator may also be subject to regulation by other Australian government agencies that regulate GMOs or GM products. - 20.
+FSANZ is responsible for human food safety assessment and food labelling, including GM food.
 FSANZ has approved food derived from RF3 canola as safe for human consumption (ANZFA, 2001).
-FSANZ also approved RF3 juncea canola for food use through a notification of commercialisation in 2021, as RF3 juncea canola is the result of traditional breeding using a GM parent line for which food use has already been approved.
-As such it is not regulated as a new GMO (information provided by the applicant).

-21. The APVMA has regulatory responsibility for agricultural chemicals, including herbicides, in Australia.
-The applicant holds a registration for the use of Liberty herbicide (glufosinate) for use on InVigor[®] hybrid varieties of canola (APVMA PubCRIS database, accessed April 2021).
+FSANZ also approved RF3 juncea canola for food use through a notification of commercialisation in 2021, as RF3 juncea canola is the result of traditional breeding using a GM parent line for which food use has already been approved. - 21.
+The APVMA has regulatory responsibility for agricultural chemicals, including herbicides, in Australia.
+The applicant holds a registration for the use of Liberty herbicide (glufosinate) on InVigor® hybrid varieties of canola (APVMA PubCRIS database, accessed April 2021).
 If RF3 juncea canola was approved for commercial cultivation in Australia, approval for the use of herbicides containing glufosinate in RF3 juncea canola crops would be needed.